recallai/meeting-direct-connect/README.md

 2.  **Enter Meeting Details:**

+    For Zoom RTMS
+    - All Zoom settings are in your .env
+    - If that's good, and your zoom app is configured correctly, all you need to do is start the meeting and this sample will auto-join!

     For Google Meet Media API
     - **Space Name:** Provide the Google Meet space name, this will be the last 12 letters of a Meet url https:&zwnj;//meet.google.com/`xxx-xxxx-xxx`
     - **Client ID** This will be the client ID you generated in your Google Cloud Project
-    - **OAuth ID** Click the "Get OAuth via Login" button to generate a temporary OAuth access token For Zoom RTMS
+    - **OAuth ID** Click the "Get OAuth via Login" button to generate a temporary OAuth access token
-    - All Zoom settings are in your .env If that's good, all you need to do is start the meeting and this sample will auto-join the meeting!

-4.  **Select Real-time Event Subscriptions:**
+3.  **Select Real-time Event Subscriptions:**

     - Check the boxes for the real-time events you want to receive (e.g., mixed audio, transcripts, separate participant video/audio).

-5.  **Verify Public URL:**
+4.  **Verify Public URL:**

     - The sample will populate the Public URL field based on the url your browser has
     - This should be your ngrok static domain, or your real public domain
     - If this is localhost, or empty, event subscriptions won't work

-6.  **Connect to the Meeting:**
+5.  **Connect to the Meeting:**

     For Google Meet Media API
     - Start a Google Meet and enter the space name